READER: Retrieval-Assisted Drafter for Efficient LLM Inference: Method

-In contrast to model-based methods, the time required for the drafting stage in this approach depends solely on the size of the resulting tree.
-Trie and suffix array searches are performed on the CPU and can execute in parallel with the model-based speculator.
-Furthermore, since each search is independent across samples in a batch, the draft tree generation can be parallelized by assigning each search to a separate thread.
-With multithreading, the search time is therefore determined only by the size of the resulting tree.
-As the statistical search is significantly faster than the draft model calls, the overall drafting time is dominated by the draft model calls.
+Unlike purely model-based drafting, the wall-clock time of our drafting stage depends only on the size of the produced tree.
+Trie and suffix-array queries run on CPU and can proceed in parallel with the model-based speculator.
+Moreover, each sample in a batch searches independently, enabling per-sample multithreading.
+With multithreading, search latency is effectively determined by the final tree size.
+Because statistical search is substantially faster than draft-model calls, the overall drafting time is dominated by the latter.